Painting your patio is an option and will look presentable if you use the right kind of paint. If you use the incorrect

 You can brush or roll patio paint out, be sure it’s covered well and reapply paint if needed.
 This will depend on how porous your patio slabs are, so you might need to paint two coats for good coverage.

 TOP TIP: We would advise anyone thinking of painting their patio to invest in a pressure washer or washing service.
-Patio paint is not a long
+Patio paint is not a long-lasting solution and you will find yourself having to repaint with a year or two.

 Happy Painting 😉